Co-creation Outreach Initiatives - NIHU Knowledge Co-creation Projects

 Liberal Arts Communicator

-In addition to communicating the results of humanities research to society in an easy-to-understand manner by utilizing various media and opportunities such as exhibitions, “Liberal Arts Communicator” will be trained systematically as researchers with skills to pick up on social demands for and responses to research and funnel that back into the research field.
-As a person who “connects” society and research, he/she will promote social collaboration and co-creation as well as contribute to the promotion and development of the humanities.
+In addition to communicating the results of humanities research to society in an easy-to-understand manner by utilizing various media and opportunities such as exhibitions, “Liberal Arts Communicators” are trained systematically as researchers with skills to pick up on social demands for and responses to research and funnel that back into the research field.
+As an interpreter who “connects” society and research, he/she will promote social collaboration and co-creation as well as contribute to the promotion and development of the humanities.

 Website [Japanese only]